bri3d/VW_Flash/docs/docs.md

 The boot-time process follows the list: Mask ROM -> SBOOT -> CBOOT -> ASW/CAL.

 The Mask ROM first checks the state of the HWCFG register to determine whether to jump into a [bootstrap loader](https://github.com/bri3d/TC1791_CAN_BSL) or into PMEM at 0x80000000.
 In the case that the configuration is set to jump into PMEM, memory is left read-unprotected and executable.
-If a bootstrap loader is selected, memory is locked for read and execution using the Tricore USR0 password flags, the bootstrap loader is placed in scratchpad ram at C0000000 and executed from there.
-So, the passwords or a method to recover them are necessary to access flash from the bootstrap loader.
+If a bootstrap loader is selected, memory is locked for read and execution using the Tricore USR0 password flags, the bootstrap loader is placed in scratchpad ram at 0xC0000000 and subsequently executed from there.
+So, the USR0 passwords or a method to recover them are necessary to access flash from the bootstrap loader.

-Execution is next passed to SBOOT at 0x80000000.
-SBOOT [checks some flags to enter a command shell](https://github.com/bri3d/Simos18_SBOOT), then if execution is uninterrupted, checks for a "CBOOT_temp" awaiting promotion in flash.
-If the CBOOT_temp exists, it is promoted into the CBOOT area and the device reset.
+If HWCFG is not set to jump to the bootstrap loader, execution is next passed to SBOOT at 0x80000000.
+SBOOT [checks for a specific waveform on two ECU pins to enter a command shell](https://github.com/bri3d/Simos18_SBOOT) .
+If execution is uninterrupted, SBOOT next checks for a "CBOOT_temp" awaiting promotion in flash.
+If the CBOOT_temp exists, it has its CRC and Valid flags measured and then is promoted into the CBOOT area and the device reset into the new CBOOT.
 Otherwise, SBOOT continues execution by measuring the "OK" blocks and CRC checksum for CBOOT, then jumping into it.

 When CBOOT starts up, it checks a "reboot reason" flag to verify that the system is starting up normally.
 It then verifies that each individual software block has an "OK Flag" set before unlocking it for execution and jumping in.

 These "OK Flags" are outside of the remotely-writeable range of flash.
-They are set as part of the flash-memory update process in CBOOT, after a block has been measured against a [CRC32 checksum](https://github.com/bri3d/VW_Flash/blob/master/checksumsimos18.py) and an [RSA signature check](rsa.md).
-Because flash is "trusted" in this model, CBOOT assumes that as long as the OK flag was set in flash, no additional re-measurement of the block is necessary and it is safe to unlock and jump into the block.
+They are set as part of the flash-memory update process in CBOOT, after a block has been measured against a [CRC32 checksum](https://github.com/bri3d/VW_Flash/blob/master/lib/checksum.py) and an [RSA signature check](rsa.md).
+Because flash is "trusted" in this model, CBOOT assumes that as long as the OK flag is already present in flash, no additional re-measurement of the block is necessary and it is safe to unlock and jump into the block.
 If all necessary OK Flags aren't set, CBOOT simply does not continue the boot process, instead waiting in "programming mode" for a manufacturer tool to supply a valid flash to resolve the issue.

 Simple enough.
 Quite exploitable if flash can be written, but flash is inside the CPU and locked away, so we still need a way in.

 * The Mask ROM and Bootstrap Loaders are appealing, but the Tricore architecture implements a series of password protections around flash memory read, write, and debug, which have proven to be fairly robust in terms of backdoor access (the passwords, of course, need to be calculatable by the application software and therefore can be discovered, but first one must read flash...).
-* SBOOT is interesting as it must allow for the supplier to install the manufacturer's software in some way or another, but the non-standard communications required aren't compatible with the other control systems in the vehicle and only work reliably with the ECU removed.
-This part of the system comes in handy for getting a ROM dump, but we've solved our chicken-and-egg problem already by other means (maybe this will come in another document later...).
+* SBOOT is interesting as it must allow for the supplier to install the manufacturer's software in some way or another, but the non-standard communications required aren't compatible with the other control systems in the vehicle and only work with the ECU removed.
+This part of the system comes in handy for getting a ROM dump of a new ECU, and for extracting the USR0 read/execute passwords without performing a risky reflash-based exploit.
+[A possible exploit chain is documented here](https://github.com/bri3d/Simos18_SBOOT) .
-* So, let's look at CBOOT.
+* So, let's look at CBOOT and the manufacturer update process.

 CBOOT is supplied by VW and therefore follows a VW Group standard for flash-memory updates.
 This standard is based on a wide variety of massively overcomplicated international standards such as ASAM ODX.
-The VW manufacturer diagnostics tool, called ODIS, loads encrypted ODX XML files from a manufacturer [ZIP-and-encrypt container called FRF](frf), reads the standardized procedure documented in the ODX, and performs the flash routine.
+The VW manufacturer diagnostics tool, called ODIS, loads encrypted ODX XML files from a manufacturer [ZIP-and-encrypt container called FRF](../frf), reads the standardized re-flash procedure documented in the ODX, and performs the flash routine.

 This means that with an ODX file, the flash routine is an open standard and becomes a matter of reading a horrifying amount of standards documents, which I'll save you the pain of doing by simply documenting the actual procedure here.